Mountain bike orienteering: Mass Start

 The mass start is known as the most chaotic discipline.
 Winning times are 75–85 minutes for M21 and W21, and 60–68 minutes for M20 and W20.
 Mass starts often take place in forests.
 Competitors all start at the same time, hence the name mass start.
 In order to keep competitors from just following each other and ensuring they have to orienteer themselves, there are 'forkings' on mass starts.
 This means that not all competitors have to ride to the control points in the same order.
-It could for example be 2 loops called A and B where half the competitors do A first and then B, and the other half does B first and then A. All competitors will end up riding the exact same course in the end, but will have to split up during the race.
+It could for example be 2 loops called A and B where half the competitors do A first and then B, and the other half does B first and then A. All competitors will end up riding exactly the same course in the end, but will have to split up during the race.
 First competitor to punch all controls in the right order and cross the finish line wins.

 Relay

 The relay is a team-discipline.
 There are 3 competitors on each team, taking turn to ride their course.
 Winning times are 120–135 minutes (total) for M21 and W21, and 90–105 minutes for M20 and W20.
 Relays often take place in forests.
 The first competitors on all teams start at the same time, similar to the mass start.
 When they cross the finish line and touch their team's next competitor, the next competitor continues the race.
 Similarly to the mass start, there are forkings on the relay, so competitors can't just follow other riders.
-All teams will end up riding the exact same courses in the end, but in different orders.
+All teams will end up riding exactly the same courses in the end, but in different orders.
 First team to all finish their courses and cross the finish line wins.